Water Leaks in Commercial Buildings: What to Do After Finding Them

 Water leaks in commercial buildings are common, but they do not have to become costly surprises.
 Understanding the typical causes, recognizing early warning signs, and knowing when professional evaluation may be valuable can support more informed decisions about building maintenance and repair.

-Rimkus provides building assessment and water intrusion evaluation services through multidisciplinary teams with expertise across structural, envelope, and mechanical systems.
+Rimkus provides building assessment and water intrusion evaluation services through multidisciplinary teams with expertise across architectural, structural, building envelope, and mechanical systems.
 For organizations seeking support with water-related building concerns, contact Rimkus to discuss specific needs.

 Frequently asked questions